 A number of cell groups in the reticular formation of the pons and medulla are responsible for the central control of the respiratory cycle:

-The muscle fibres of the diaphragm converge and attach to the central tendon of the diaphragm.
+The muscle fibers of the diaphragm converge and attach to the central tendon of the diaphragm.
 It is a thin but strong layer of aponeurosis which forms an intergral part of respiration.

-The central tendon of the diaphragm is located near the centre of the diaphragmatic muscle bu...
+The central tendon of the diaphragm is located near the center of the diaphragmatic muscle bu...

 Centrilobular lung nodules refer to an HRCT chest imaging descriptor for small 5-10 mm lung nodules which are anatomically located centrally within secondary pulmonary lobules.
 The term is applied on the basis of location of the nodule and not its morphology that is they may be well defined or p...